open-resources/dash_curriculum/tutorial/part4/chapter12.md

 - `darkly`
 - `flatly`
 - `grid`
+- `slate`

 For an exhaustive list, run `dir(dbc.themes)` and see which are available to your current version of Dash Bootstrap Components (`dbc`).
+Or, check out the [ash Bootstrap Theme Explorer](https://hellodash.pythonanywhere.com/)

-Your choice of theme will determine the look and feel of a variety of elements in your dashboard, ranging from the color of the background to the opacity of cards or the size of each component for different sizes of your device screen.
+Your choice of theme will determine the look and feel of a variety of elements in your dashboard, ranging from the color of the background to the opacity of Bootstrap cards.

 Here's how some elements will look like with the `bootstrap` theme: